Littlewood-Paley-Stein functionals: an R-boundedness approach: Generalized Littlewood-Paley-Stein functionals

 where $v(x,r)$ denotes the volume of the ball of centre $x \in M$ and radius $r > 0$.
 The constant $C$ is independent of $x$ and $r$.
 Note that \eqref{doubl} implies the existence of $C, N > 0$ such that for all $x$ in $M$, $r>0$ and $\lambda \ge 1$

 Next, we assume that the heat kernel $p_t(x,y)$ of $\Delta$ satisfies the Gaussian upper bound

 for some positive constants $c$ and $C$ and all $x, y \in M$ and $t > 0$.
-It follows from the Trotter-Kato product formula and the fact that $V$ is non-negative that the heat kernel $k_t(x,y)$ associated with $L = \Delta + V$ satisfies the same Gaussian upper bound.
+Since $V$ is non-negative, it is a standard fact that the semigroup $e^{-tL}$ is pointwise dominated by $e^{-t\Delta}$ (see, e.g. \cite[Section 4.5]{Ouh05}) and in particular, the heat kernel $k_t(x,y)$ associated with $L = \Delta + V$ satisfies the same Gaussian upper bound.
 We have

 \begin{theorem} Suppose that $M$ satisfies \eqref{doubl} and \eqref{gauss}.
 Let $m_k: [0, \infty) \to \CC$ with support contained in $[\frac{1}{2}, 2]$ for every $k$.
 Let $p \in (1, 2]$.
 Then there exist $C > 0$, independent of $m_k$, and $\delta > 0$ such that